Will Smith Player Props: Dodgers vs. Rockies

 Rockies Pitching Rankings (2022)

-- The pitching staff for the Rockies had a collective 7.5 K/9 last season, the second-worst in the league.
+- The Rockies pitching staff was 29th in the league with a collective 7.5 strikeouts per nine innings last season.

-- The Rockies had the last-ranked team ERA across all MLB pitching staffs (5.08).
+- The Rockies had the last-ranked team ERA among all league pitching staffs (5.08).

-- Rockies pitchers combined to surrender 184 total home runs last year (1.1 per game).
+- Rockies pitchers combined to give up 184 total home runs last year (1.1 per game).
 That ranked 21st in baseball.

-- Feltner makes his first start of the season for the Rockies.
+- The Rockies will look to Marquez (1-0) in his second start this season.

-- In his last appearance on Wednesday, Oct.
-5, the 26-year-old right-hander, started and went six innings against the Los Angeles Dodgers.
+- The righty last pitched on Friday against the San Diego Padres, when he went six innings, allowing two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.